 In 2015 he joined the Tel-Aviv law faculty, and since 2017 he serves as the Director of the Cegla Center for Interdisciplinary Research of the Law (the largest legal research center in Israel).

 Prof. Klement writes on various subjects in the fields of Civil Procedure, Law and Economics and Law and Social Norms.
 He specializes in Class Actions, on which he has published most of his articles.
 He has published in leading law reviews and peer reviewed journals, both in the U.S. and in Israel, and his articles were cited by the Supreme Court of Israel as well as numerous Appellate Courts' decisions.
-His publications in English include Internationl Review of Law and Economics, Journal of Law Economics and Organization, California Law Review, Journal of Legal Studies, Stanford Law Review, and Texas Law Review.
+His publications in English include Internationl Review of Law and Economics, Journal of Law Economics and Organization, California Law Review, Journal of Legal Studies, Journal of Empirical Legal Studies, Stanford Law Review, and Texas Law Review.